 In exchange for the 28th overall pick, the Islanders sent Tampa Bay the 33rd and 72nd.
 For New York, this gave them a chance to swoop in and grab one of the high-skill forwards still available.
 For the Lightning, they got two quality picks in an incredibly deep draft.

-Now, as the Lightning and Islanders face off in the 2020 Eastern Conference Final, you can see start to see the full aftermath of this trade, as players selected take on key roles in the series.
+Now, as the Lightning and Islanders face off in the 2021 Stanley Cup Semifinals, you can really see the full aftermath of this trade, as players selected take on key roles in the series.

 What the Lightning Got From the Islanders